HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 Function: retrieveCourseProfile()

 ## Description
-This function retrives available course versions based on a selected course ID, it sends POST request to fetch course version and dropdown with reults.
+This function retrives available course versions based on a selected course ID, it sends POST request to fetch course version and display dropdown with reults.

 ## Input Parameters
-- Parameter: userid
+- Parameter: cid
    - Type: int
-   - Description: ID of the user.
+   - Description: Course-id currently selected in the UI.
 Stored as int(10) in the database

-- Parameter: cid
-   - Type: int
-   - Description: Stored as int(10) in the database

-- Parameter: versid
-   - Type: String
-   - Description: Stored as varchar(8) in the database

 ## Calling Methods
 - POST

 ## Output Data and Format
-- Output: versid
+- Output: versids
-   - Type: String
+   - Type: array
-   - Description: Stored as varchar(8) in the database
+   - Description: Every object contains a versid string.
+Stored as varchar(8) in the database

 - Output: error
    - Type: String
-   - Description: Describe the output.
-Stored as *varchar(30)* in the database
+   - Description: Error description if the query failed

 ## Examples of Use
 ```